mncrowe/QGDipoles.jl/examples/readme.md

 This directory contains a series of examples for generating dipolar vortex solutions in the layered QG and surface QG model.
 Further discussion of these examples is given [here](https://mncrowe.github.io/QGDipoles.jl/dev/Examples/).

-These examples are divide across 5 directories:
+These examples are divided across 5 directories:

 * Diagnostics: examples demonstrating how to use diagnostics such as energy and enstrophy